 Given the problematic issue of HIV / AIDS in the region, particularly in prisons, the Office of the Special Adviser of the United Nations Office on Drugs and Crime (UNODC) was established in January 2007 in the city of San José, Costa Rica, with a mandate to address the issue of HIV / AIDS in prisons.
 Amongst the projects initially developed by this office, is the creation of the Observatory for HIV and Prisons in Latin America and the Caribbean that collects information on HIV and prison systems in the region, responding to international provisions on the subject, such as: the Declaration of Commitment of United Nations to the fight against HIV / AIDS, 2011; the Declaration of San Salvador, 2005; the Bangkok Minimum Rules on the Treatment of Women Prisoners; among others.

-The Observatory for HIV and Prisons in Latin America and the Caribbean is an interdisciplinary and intersectoral system for research, analysis, and reporting proposals related to HIV and AIDS in the prison systems of the region.
+The Observatory for HIV and Prisons in Latin America and the Caribbean is an interdisciplinary and intersectorial tool for research, analysis, and preparation of proposals and sharing of information related to HIV and AIDS within the prison systems of Latin America and the Caribbean.

 Currently, the Centre's database stores approximately 1000 documents of legislation, case law, best practices, research, monitoring reports, etc. from countries in Latin America and the Caribbean.
 This allows for informed reflection on the problems in these areas and provides the technical basis for dialogue to facilitate the promotion of international standards and internal policies to ensure universal access to prevention, treatment, care and support for persons deprived of liberty and infected with HIV, drug users and victims of human trafficking.